-God's existence is both necessary and sufficient for the actuality of the highest good, then belief in the highest good would seem equivalent to the belief that God is possible" (1992, 405).
+20 An oddity of the argument which has received relatively little discussion is that Kant here says only that we must hold the highest good to be possible; but to do so evidently requires supposing that God is actual.
+This asymmetry is puzzling: as Wood notes, 'if God's existence is both necessary and sufficient for the actuality of the highest good, then belief in the highest good would seem equivalent to the belief that God is possible' (1992, 405).
 As Wood notes, Kant does occasionally retreat to this weaker position.
-But his standard formulation is unambiguously stronger: "Therefore, it is morally necessary to assume the existence of God" (KpV 125).)
+But his standard formulation is unambiguously stronger: 'Therefore, it is morally necessary to assume the existence of God' (5:125).
 However, it is not hard to make an intuitive case for this stronger stance.
-First, when we are considering practical possibilities (the possibility, for instance, that some action of mine will be successful), we find it natural to describe outcome z as possible only if its preconditions x and y are actual.
-(For instance: It is possible for me to fly, if I have [actually] wings and the bone structure of a bird.)
-And God as divine cause is perhaps best understood as a precondition for my successful participation in bringing about the highest good, as sketched above.
+First, when we are considering practical possibilities (the possibile only if its preconditions x and y are actual.
+(For instance: it is possible for me to fly, if I have [actually] wings and the bone structure of a bird.)
+And God as divine cause is perhaps best understoad as a precondition for my successful participation in bringing about the highest good, as sketched above.
 Second, if God does not exist, the right kind of connection between virtue and happiness can never obtain: the highest good turns out to be outright impossible.
 For a careful reconstruction of Kant's reasoning here, see Guyer 2000.